 As you come to the mat you are taking time to listen to your breath and body, to the spaces of fatigue, aching or intensity.
 How much of ourselves do we compartmentalize in an effort to have manageable chunks of life?
 As we yolk our minds to our bodies a conversation begins, first soft but growing louder with our diligence.
 Jessey’s vision as an instructor is to strengthen this dialogue between breath, body and mind allowing everyone to act and react in accordance with what is best for them in their present moment.

 Off the mat you can find Jessey at open mic nights reading poetry or at the dog park spending time with her 70 pound Coy dog.
-She is currently seeking new ways to contribute to the Buck town Wicker park community with her interests in teaching, art, literature and gardening.
-She recently completed her 200 hour certification at Moksha and is honored to have been welcomed into the community.
+She is currently seeking new ways to contribute to the Bucktown Wicker park community with her interests in teaching, art, literature and gardening.
+She is a certified 200 hour yoga teacher from Moksha and is honored to have been welcomed into the community.

 To see lightning and not think